yezero/sandstorm/roadmap/platform/sharing/README.md

 ### Email sharing

 The user may enter an e-mail address in the sharing box along with a message.
-Sandstorm will send an e-mail to the given address containing a secret URL which the recipient may click to gain access to the document.
+Thurly will send an e-mail to the given address containing a secret URL which the recipient may click to gain access to the document.

 E-mail sharing should work correctly when the recipient is a mailing list.
 This means that there cannot be a limit on the number of people who are allowed to exercise the secret URL.
 However, the audit UI will allow the user to see how many separate people received a particular link.